Symeon-Kasidis/KI-Hausarbeit/README.md

 # KI-Hausarbeit

-1. Download the original Dataset for keggle.
+1. Download the original Dataset for kaggle.
 I am not allowed to publish it here because of the license

 link: https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset